manik-hindwan/Financial-Analysis-Using-Python/README.md

 # Financial-Analysis-Using-Python
-A mini project which I created to perform statistical analysis in Jupyter notebooks
+A mini project which I created to perform statistical analysis of an S&P traded fund using historical data from Yahoo finance in Jupyter notebook